the3feathersluke/Cottage-Catering/README.md

     * Used to commit and push code during the development opf the Website
 * Font Awesome
     * Icons obtained from https://fontawesome.com/ were used as the Social media links in the footer section.
-* Tinyjpg
+* Bootsrap
-    * https://tinyjpg.com/ was used to reduce the size of the images used throughout the website
+    * Bootstrap was used to apply templates to cards and forms throughout the project from http://bootstrap.com.
 * Favicon.io
     * favicon files were created at https://favicon.io/favicon-converter/
 * balsamiq
     * wireframes were created using balsamiq from https://balsamiq.com/wireframes/desktop/#
+* Adobe
+    * Adobe was used to edit the companys logo to a logo with a trasnparent background as the logo given by the owner did not have a transparent background http://adobe.com.

 ### Version Control